archivesunleashed/aut-docs/docs/binary-analysis.md

 df.show()
 ```

-Will extract all following information from images in a web collection:
+Will extract all following information from audio in a web collection:

-- image url
+- audio url
 - filename
 - extension
 - MimeType as identified by the hosting web server
 - MimeType as identified by [Apache Tika](https://tika.apache.org)
-- Width
-- Height
 - md5 hash
 - sha1 hash
 - bytes